Japanese Knotweed treatment

 Excavation: Swift and Sure Knotweed Removal

 For those seeking a quicker solution, mechanical excavation offers an efficient approach to tackle the deep-rooted Japanese knotweed problem.
 In many cases, we excavate the Knotweed and then dispose the material to a licenced landfill facility.
+The area can then be backfilled with clean soil, making the area ready for use.

 Deep Excavation 1 | Japanese knotweed | JKSL